-Clause 7.13 Design Excellence of the CLEP applies to zones R3, R4, B2, B3 and B4 and aims to deliver the highest standard of architectural and urban design, as part of the built environment. the following provisions relating to deep soil planting:
+Clause 7.13 Design Excellence of the CLEP applies to zones R3, R4, B2, B3 and B4 and aims to deliver the highest standard of architectural and urban design, as part of the built environment.

 - no more than 30% of the area forward of any building line shall be surfaced with impervious materials; and - ii) a minimum of 20% of the total site area shall be available for deep soil planting.